neurobagel/documentation/docs/user_guide/annotation_tool.md

 Use the sidebar to navigate between your columns and annotate their values:

+!!! note "Understanding sidebar sections"
+    The sidebar groups your columns by annotation progress: **Annotated** contains columns mapped to standardized variables, **Unannotated** contains columns only with assigned data types, and **Other** contains columns that still need data type assignment.

 **For continuous columns** (Age, scores):
 - Select format (float, int, etc.)
 - Add units description ("years", "points")

+!!! info "Units vs. Format"
+    **Format** refers to how the numbers in your data are structured (e.g., "float" for decimal numbers like 25.5, "int" for whole numbers like 25) whereas **Units** describe what the numbers represent (e.g., "years" for age, "points" for test scores, "mg/dL" for measurements).

 **For categorical columns** (Sex, Diagnosis):
 - Map each value to standardized terms